c19witness/uk-covid19-inquiry/2023-11-22_module-2/2_Professor_Sir_Van-Tam.rst

 **Mr Weatherby KC**: So could we go to the paragraph that had helpfully already been put up -- thank you, 4.3 -- the page before, I think, yeah, 4.3.

-So what was required was, firstly, an isolation room with negative pressure relative to the surrounding areas, or a neutral-pressure single room, and then a use specifically set out -- use of an FFP3 respirator by all persons entering the room.
+So what was required was, firstly, an isolation room with negative pressure relative to the surrounding areas, or a neutral-pressure single room, and then a use specifically set out -- use of an :outline:`FFP3 respirator` by all persons entering the room.
 And then, I won't go through it but you can see it there, full PPE.

 Yes?